LorcanMcVeigh/LorcanMcVeigh/README.md

 - 🔭 I’m currently working at Tigera!
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: put more work into my side projects
+- 🥅 2024 Goals: put more work into my side projects
-- 💬 Ask me about anything related to Marvel or DC comics 🦸
+- 💬 Talk to me about anything 🦸
-- ⚡ Fun fact: I'm training to become a qualified Personal Trainer -->
+-->

 ### 🧑‍💻 Languages and Technologies